Seawater systems for yachts

 Old installations or repairs that raise doubts

-When a system has gone years without a serious overhaul or has accumulated temporary solutions, unsuitable fittings, or mixed parts, it is advisable to assess its actual condition before a major breakdown occurs.
+When a system has gone years without a serious overhaul or has accumulated temporary solutions, inadequate fittings, or mixed parts, it is advisable to assess its actual condition before a major breakdown occurs.

 A timely check-up is usually much simpler than an urgent repair.
-In seawater systems, detecting early signs helps reduce risks, avoid improvisation, and maintain the reliability of the onboard system.
+In seawater systems, detecting early signs helps reduce risks, avoid improvisation, and maintain the reliability of the installation.

 Technical reading of the system